ayushidutta/SCAN-experiments/README.md

 # SCAN-experiments

-Final Project for Advanced NLP course, Autumn 2020.
+Final Project for Advanced NLP course, Autumn 2020, University of Copenhagen.

 The code contains
 - Reproduction of the SCAN experiments